Zabor40/Caesium-token-nuker/README.md

 ## About
-Discord token nuker that removing all friends and guilds feel free to use but credit me in code please download anarchy wrapper to nuget packages
+Discord token nuker that removing all friends and guilds feel free to use but credit me in code

+## Anarchy wrapper
+Please download anarchy wrapper to your packages

 This tool is used for educational purposes only.